UnionOfRAD/specs/accepted/LSR-0-coding.md

 ### Lines

 Lines must not exceed a limit of **100 characters**.
 The soft limit is 80 characters.
+Both limits include indentation.

 Lines should not have any trailing whitespace characters.

 ### PHP tags